microsoft/aed-rust-learn-content/understand-common-concepts/includes/6-collection-types.md

 An array can be defined in two ways:

--   a comma-separated list inside square brackets, or
+- a comma-separated list inside square brackets
--   if you want to create an array that contains the same value for each element, you can specify the initial value, followed by a semicolon, and then the length of the array in square brackets
+- the initial value, followed by a semicolon, and then the length of the array in square brackets

 ```rust
 fn main() {